Steps to Purchasing Property in Greece

 Step 8: What happens after completion

-For non European citizens (now including British citizens) who have purchased a property of €800.000 and above in Greece are entitled to apply for a European Residency known as a Golden Visa.
+For non European citizens (now including British citizens) who have purchased a property for €800.000 and above in Greece, are entitled to apply for a European Residency known as a Golden Visa.